smsharon/online-store/README.md

 ## Conclusion

 Thank you for choosing our Ecommerce Application!
-If you encounter any problems or need assistance, please contact our support team at support@ecommerceapp.com.
 Happy shopping! 🛍️